Jane Frances de Chantal: Baroness

 Having turned down two prior suitors, in 1592, she married the Baron de Chantal when she was 20 and they lived in the feudal Castle of Bourbilly.
 There they hosted hunting parties and other entertainments for the neighboring nobles.
 Their first two children died shortly after birth.
 When her older sister Margaret died, the baroness brought her three small children to Bourbilly.
 She and her husband subsequently had a son and three daughters.
 Baron de Chantal was occasionally away from home on service to the king.
-Chantal gained a reputation as an excellent manager of the estates of her husband, as well as of her difficult father-in-law, while also providing alms and nursing care to needy neighbors.
+Jane gained a reputation as an excellent manager of the estates of her husband, as well as of her difficult father-in-law, while also providing alms and nursing care to needy neighbors.

 In 1601, the Baron was accidentally killed in a hunting accident.
 Left a widow at 28, with four children, the broken-hearted baroness took a vow of chastity.
-Chantal then put the estate in order and acceded to her father's request that she and her children to stay for a time with him in Dijon.
+Jane then put the estate in order and acceded to her father's request that she and her children to stay for a time with him in Dijon.
 She had not long returned to Bourbilly when she received a letter from her widowed father-in-law demanding that she live with him in his castle at Monthelon, Saône-et-Loire.
 Towards the end of 1602, Chantal closed up Bourbilly and moved to Monthelon.

 Francis de Sales

 In 1604, her father invited her to come to Dijon to hear the bishop of Geneva, Francis de Sales, preach the Lenten sermons at the Sainte Chapelle.
 They became close friends and de Sales became her spiritual director.
 He "...bade her avoid scruples, hurry, and anxiety of mind, which above all things hinder a soul on the road to spiritual perfection."
-At De Sales suggestion, she divided her time between Dijon and Monthelon so to attend to both her father and father-in-law.
+At de Sales' suggestion, she divided her time between Dijon and Monthelon so to attend to both her father and father-in-law.

 In 1605, Pierre de Bérulle sent Anne of Jesus to found a Carmelite house in Dijon.
-She wanted to become a nun but he persuaded her to defer this decision.
-As for her request to perform additional austerities, De Sales was firm in advising between seven and eight hours sleep.
-In 1610 Chantal's daughter, Marie Aymée, married De Sales youngest brother, Bernard.
-Shortly after this, Chantal's youngest daughter, Charlotte, died of an illness.
-With the death of De Sales' mother, Chantal moved to Annecy to be of assistance to Marie Aymée with her remaining daughter Françoise.
+Jane wanted to become a nun but he persuaded her to defer this decision.
+As for her request to perform additional austerities, de Sales was firm in advising between seven and eight hours sleep.
+In 1610 Chantal's daughter, Marie Aymée, married de Sales's youngest brother, Bernard.
+Shortly after this, Jane's youngest daughter, Charlotte, died of an illness.
+With the death of de Sales' mother, Jane moved to Annecy to be of assistance to Marie Aymée with her remaining daughter Françoise.
 Her fifteen-year-old son, Celse Bénigne, lived with his grandfather in Dijon.